 Exception Over £500k Up to £500k Up to £100k Up to £25k Up to £1k 1.
 Capital Expenditure outside the Capital Programme Council Cabinet CFO Cabinet Cabinet 2.
 Unbudgeted Revenue Expenditure Council Cabinet CFO Budget Manager Budget Manager 3.
 Virements Cabinet CFO in consultation with Cabinet Portfolio CFO CFO CFO 4.
 Ex gratia payments N/A N/A N/A N/A CFO 5.
 Write off debts Cabinet Cabinet Cabinet CFO CFO 6.
 Negotiate and Approve Borrowing Limits Council Cabinet Cabinet Cabinet Cabinet 7.
-Submit bids for funding to Executive Director in Executive Director in Executive Director in Executive Director in Executive Director in ioi iuiiuiiig to Director in Director in Director iii Director iii הוופטנטו ווו the relevant consultation with CFO Consultation Consultation with CFO Consultation with CFO Consultation with CFO 8.
-To agree conditions and approve agreements in relation to grant funding to be received by the Council Write off any CFO with CFO CFO CFO CFO CFO surplus or deficiencies in respect of items of stock Manager Negotiate leasing arrangements Executive Director Place and Economy in Consultation with CFO Executive Director Place and Economy in Consultation with CFO Executive Director Place and Economy in Consultation with CFO Executive Director Place and Economy Executive Director Place and Economy Invest any temporary surplus of monies until such monies are required Effect necessary insurances CFO in accordance with Treasury Management Statement CFO CFO in accordance with Treasury Management Statement CFO CFO in accordance with Treasury Management Statement CFO CFO in accordance with Treasury Management Statement CFO CFO in accordance with Treasury Management Statement CFO 13.
+Submit bids Executive Executive Executive Executive Executive for funding to Director in Director in Director in Director in Director in the relevant consultation Consultation Consultation Consultation Consultation body with CFO with CFO with CFO with CFO with CFO 8.
+To agree conditions and approve agreements in relation to grant funding to be received by the Council CFO CFO CFO CFO CFO 9.
+Write off any surplus or deficiencies in respect of items of stock Cabinet CFO CFO CFO Budget Manager Negotiate leasing arrangements Executive Director Place and Economy in Consultation with CFO Executive Director Place and Economy in Consultation with CFO Executive Director Place and Economy in Consultation with CFO Executive Director Place and Economy Executive Director Place and Economy Invest any temporary surplus of monies until such monies are required CFO in accordance with Treasury Management Statement CFO in accordance with Treasury Management Statement CFO in accordance with Treasury Management Statement CFO in accordance with Treasury Management Statement CFO in accordance with Treasury Management Statement 12.
+Effect necessary insurances CFO CFO CFO CFO CFO 13.
 Settle insurance claims CFO and MO CFO and MO CFO and MO CFO and MO CFO 14.
-To vary the scale of fees and charges within year to reflect market conditions Budget Manager and CFO Budget Manager and CFO Budget Manager and CFO Budget Manager and CFO Budget Manager 15.
+To vary the scale of fees and charges within year to reflect market conditions or inflation Budget Manager and CFO, unless otherwise a key decision Budget Manager and CFO Budget Manager and CFO Budget Manager and CFO Budget Manager 15.
 To set new fees and charges within year Council (except where delegated) Cabinet Cabinet CFO CFO